 Shebenik-Jabblanicë National Park

-In the remote mountains of eastern Albania, near the border with Macedonia, you can still find many large mammals that struggle elsewhere.
+In eastern Albania’s remote mountains, near the border with Macedonia, you can still find many large mammals that struggle elsewhere.
 These include brown bears, Balkan lynx, gray wolves, and European otters.
 This park is a hiker’s paradise, featuring numerous hiking trails of various difficulties.
-It’s particularly scenic in the fall when colorful foliage dominates the slopes and fringes glacial lakes.
+It’s particularly scenic in the fall when colorful foliage dominates the slopes and fringes of glacial lakes.

 How To Get To Shebenik-Jabblanicë National Park

 Even though it’s really remote and rugged, the park lies only about 90 kilometers east of Tirana.
-The drive, because of slow mountain roads toward the end, does take about 2.5 hours, though.
+Because of the slow mountain roads toward the end, the drive does take about 2.5 hours, though.

 For serious exploration, better places to base yourself are the small villages that surround the park.
 You’ll find several of them on the SH3 highway, which parallels the Shkumbin River.

 Accommodation Near Shebenik-Jabblanicë National Park Albania

 - Hotel & Coffee Bardhoshi – this 3-star hotel offering accommodation near the park provides room service, free parking, and free WiFi.